 Technique Courses and Performance Ensemble Courses

-The Dance Program offers a full range of dance instruction including courses in ballet, modern, jazz, and African as well as techniques developed from other cultural art and social forms such as flamenco, Classical Indian, Polynesian dance, hip-hop, Latin social dance, and tap dance, among others.
+The Dance Program offers a full range of dance instruction including courses in ballet, modern, jazz, and West African as well as techniques developed from other cultural art and social forms such as flamenco, Classical Indian, Polynesian dance, hip hop, Latin social dance, and tap dance, among others.
 A ballet placement class is required for upper level ballet courses.
-Performance ensembles, choreographed or re-staged by professional artists, are by audition only and are given full concert support.
-The Dance Outreach Ensemble tours regional schools.
-Technique courses ARTD 136-139, 230-232, 330-331, and all dance ensembles are offered for academic credit but all technique courses and ensemble courses may be taken for Physical Education credit instead (see both listings below).
+Performance ensembles, choreographed or re-staged by professional artists, are by audition and are given full concert support.
+The Dance Ensemble: School Performance Project tours regional K-12 schools.
+Technique courses ARTD 136-137, 230-232, 330-331, and all dance ensembles are offered for academic credit but all technique courses and ensemble courses may be taken for Physical Education credit instead (see both listings below).

 Technique/Ensemble Courses for PE Credit (check course guide for courses available each semester)